In this article:

 Several everyday measures can be taken to prevent blepharitis.
 Here are some of them:

-- If you are just beginning your blepharitis treatment, you are usually advised to avoid makeup.
-This is because the product you put on your face can get into your eyes and further exacerbate the irritation.
+- Avoid makeup, especially when beginning your blepharitis treatment, because the product you put on your face can get into your eyes and further exacerbate the irritation.

 - You must replace all the eye products that you have previously used in or near the affected eyelids as they may have picked up the contaminated debris, bacteria, or mites.

-- Never go to sleep with your makeup on.
-Make sure to remove every trace of makeup from your face, especially from your eyes, to allow the skin to breathe while you sleep.
+- Make sure to remove every trace of makeup from your face, especially from your eyes, before bedtime to allow your skin to breathe while you sleep.